1. Home

 Each course will be assigned a Liaison.
 There are a handful of Liaisons for all of CIIS.
 This person can assist faculty by:

-– uploading PDF slide presentations to BigBlueButton as needed (if faculty provided it in advance to onlinelearningsupport@ciis.edu)
+– uploading/updating Zoom polls (if faculty provided it in advance to onlinelearningsupport@ciis.edu)

 – creating any breakout rooms as needed (if faculty indicated the need in advance to onlinelearningsupport@ciis.edu).